mate-desktop/mate-wayland-session/README.md

 ## 📂 Wayfire Configuration Manager (WCM) Recommended

 Wayfire Configuration Manager provides a GUI similar to CCSM for Compiz, allowing control over many options managed by the compositor in a Wayland session.

+### Known issues

+Do not set Application ID Mode in workarounds to anything other than it's default of "stock" as doing so will prevent mate-panel's window list from finding the application icons